 - Order a biopsy for a lump identified by exam or mammography

 - Follow-up with the patient.

 Most breast cancer victims have a chance at recovery and survival if the cancer is caught early enough.
 And the medical community has the means to make an early diagnosis in almost every case.
-Negligent misdiagnosis of breast cancer symptoms should not be occurring.
+Negligent misdiagnosis of breast cancer should not be occurring.
 All lumps must be thoroughly investigated.
 No lump can be ignored.
 Women need to be very assertive about getting answers when a lump is discovered either during an exam or on a mammogram.